 Natural Rough, Raw & Uncut Diamonds

-Due to their incredible durability and sparkling beauty, diamonds are one of the most sought-after gemstones in the world.
-While it's easy to recognize a cut diamond, however, not many people would be able to tell whether an uncut or raw diamond is the real thing or not.
+Due to their incredible durability and sparkling beauty, diamonds are one of the most sought after gemstones in the world.
+While it's easy to recognize a cut diamond, however, not many people would be able to tell whether an uncut, rough or raw diamond is the real thing or not.

 Uncut rough diamonds look very similar to water-worn quartz pebbles.
 However, there are other rocks that can be mistaken for raw diamonds by people who do not know how to spot the precious material.
 Luckily for people who want to learn how to identify a raw diamond, there are various ways to identify a raw diamond with a high degree of certainty.

 If you think you have a rough diamond or think you have found a diamond.
 This guide will tell you how, and how not to identify rough diamonds as they are found in nature.

 The chances of finding a rough diamond are extremely rare.
 Odds are you did not find a diamond.
 First a few questions: